Learn About Traffic Tickets & Penalties

 While some convictions are considered minor misdemeanors, others are classified as felonies.
 To find possible penalties of minor and major traffic citations, seniors can review the following topics on how to avoid future driving-related infractions.

 Differences Between Paying vs. Disputing Tickets

 Traffic tickets serve as a punishment for breaking federal or state traffic laws meant to reduce traffic accidents and reckless driving habits.
 Senior traffic tickets are given to senior drivers for the same reasons as younger drivers, but seniors may face more tickets and penalties as they age.
 An increase in traffic citations should be a sign that a senior’s driving safety needs to be addressed.
 Because seniors may experience medical issues that inhibit their driving abilities, they should pay attention to signs that their driving skills need to be reinforced.
 Sometimes, multiple traffic violations on seniors’ driving records can result in the suspension or revocation of their licenses, so they must be aware of their driving abilities to remain safe on the roads.
 However, senior traffic citations may also be issued wrongly or under false pretenses.
 In these instances, senior drivers have the opportunity to dispute the tickets rather than pay them and accept the consequences.
-For more information on traffic laws and tickets, download our comprehensive guide here.
-Read More.

 DUI information is widely spread throughout the U.S. population to ensure that drivers understand the dangers of drinking and driving.
 Additionally, senior DUI information attempts to prevent the consequences of DUIs from affecting senior drivers.
 Most drunk driving information focuses on the risks and dangers of impaired driving, and emphasizes programs meant to better identify drunk drivers and maintain safe roads.
 Senior drivers must be responsible for their actions and resist partaking in any substance that may reduce mobility or coordination while operating a motor vehicle.
 Strict DUI laws prohibit the consumption of alcohol or any intoxicating constituent, and permit local law enforcement officers to stop any driver suspected of intoxication.
 DUI consequences resulting from the violation of these laws can be severely limiting, and may depend on drivers’ ages.
 Although the risk of involvement in a drug or alcohol-related crash at any Blood Alcohol Concentration (BAC) level is greater for younger drivers, senior drivers must still be careful of DUIs.

-Reinstating a Suspended Driver’s License
+How to Reinstate a Suspended Driver’s License

 A suspended drivers license temporarily prohibits drivers from operating their motor vehicles.
 Unlike a license revocation, a drivers license suspension can be reversed if affected drivers follow all the stipulations of the suspension.
 For seniors, driving with a suspended license can restrict their independence further by leading to additional traffic charges.
 Therefore, seniors must reinstate drivers license documents prior to driving their vehicles and learn how to avoid future suspensions.
 While each state has different requirements for reinstating drivers license documents, seniors should understand general reinstatement guidelines and causes for suspensions that they may encounter.
 A suspended senior drivers license is confiscated by local law enforcement officers immediately following an infraction, misdemeanor or felony and is a serious penalty noted on driving records.
 Seniors should learn how to reinstate a license and recover from a suspension when necessary.

 An SR-22 is a document required in many U.S. states that ensures that all drivers are financially responsible when operating their motor vehicles.
 Because SR22 insurance is not actually a type of insurance, states without insurance requirements may still demand that some drivers purchase the special coverage.
 Drivers wondering, “What is an SR22?” must understand that the SR-22 is a simply a certificate from the insurance provider that proves a motorist has automobile coverage.
 Some states may require drivers to carry the SR-22 form along with other proof of insurance.
 Typically, this form is necessary after a senior is in a vehicle collision without car insurance, or after they are pulled over for reckless driving or a DUI charge.
 Seniors looking for cheap SR22 insurance that adhere to state guidelines must explore the options offered by various insurance agencies.
 Seniors without car insurance may need to buy an auto coverage policy to obtain the SR22 form and maintain driving privileges.
-For more information on SR-22 for senior drivers, elderly drivers can download our comprehensive guide here.
-Read More.

 Learn About Driver’s License Point Systems

 Demerit points are points that have been added to drivers’ licenses as a result of traffic violations or other infractions.
 A driver accumulates points on license whenever they receive a traffic ticket or conviction, and senior drivers are not exempt from the system.
 Drivers often ask “How long do points stay on your license?” to determine when their licenses are no longer at risk, because multiple points can cause significant penalties.
 Seniors must understand the point system to keep their driving privileges and to ensure they are not classified as “high risk drivers,” which are drivers who may receive additional punishments for breaking traffic laws due to their previous charges.
 Although most states have their own system for drivers, there are basic concepts that are present in all states utilizing the system.